microsoft/vscode-docs/docs/languages/powershell.md

 There are two versions of the extension:

 - [PowerShell][4] - the fully-tested stable release
-- [PowerShell Preview][5] - a preview release
-  containing new features and other changes, but not fully tested
+- [PowerShell Preview][5] - a preview release containing new features and other changes, but not fully tested

 Both extensions can be installed, but only one should be enabled.
-This allows you to choose switch from the stable to the preview version to try out new features.
+This allows you to switch from the stable to the preview version to try out new features.

 ### Installing from within VS Code

-The PowerShell extension can be installed Visual Studio Code Marketplace by clicking the [Install Button][6].
-You can also install the PowerShell extension from within Visual Studio Code by opening the Extensions view with keyboard shortcut `kb(workbench.view.extensions)` and typing "PowerShell" and select the PowerShell extension:
+The PowerShell extension can be installed from the Visual Studio Code Marketplace by clicking the [Install Button][6].
+You can also install the PowerShell extension from within VS Code by opening the Extensions view with keyboard shortcut `kb(workbench.view.extensions)`, typing "PowerShell", and selecting the PowerShell extension:

 ![PowerShell extension][7]